 Toronto Free Walking Tour

-Awe-inspiring skyscrapers and a thrilling tale are the protagonists of this free tour of Toronto, one of the most avant-garde cities in southeastern Canada.
-Ontario's capital city is simply mesmerizing!
+Stunning skyscrapers and a captivating narrative intertwine in this free walking tour of Toronto, one of the most progressive cities situated in southeastern Canada.
+It is impossible not to be enchanted by the capital of Ontario!

 Description

-Our free tour of Toronto will start at the indicated time in front of The Berczy Park Dog Fountain, located in the center of the 3,606-square-meter (0.891-acre) park.
+Our complimentary tour of Toronto kicks off at the designated time in front of The Berczy Park Dog Fountain, a unique water feature nestled within the 3,606-square-meter (0.891-acre) park.

-The next stop will be in the Old Town neighborhood, where we'll visit The Toronto Old City Hall, a former city hall opened in 1899, known for its striking neo-Romanesque architecture amidst the surrounding skyscrapers.
+Our next destination will be the Old Town area, where we’ll admire The Toronto Old City Hall.
+Opened in 1899, this former city hall is distinguished by its remarkable neo-Romanesque architecture, which stands out dramatically against the backdrop of surrounding skyscrapers.

-Finally, after about three hours of sightseeing, our free tour of Toronto will conclude at the original meeting point.
+Ultimately, after approximately three hours of exploration, we will conclude our free tour of Toronto by returning to our original meeting location.

 Groups

-Please note that reservations for more than 4 people aren't possible for this free tour of Toronto.
-For larger groups, we recommend reserving a private tour of Toronto.
+We would like to mention that reservations are not accepted for groups larger than 4 for this free tour of Toronto.
+For larger parties, we suggest arranging a private tour of Toronto.

 Included